Techtonica/curriculum/testing-and-tdd/backend-testing.md

 Up to now we've been using the concept of abstraction to hide database interactions behind a function that we pass around (like `saveTodo`).
 In that case let's figure out what it means for `saveTodo` to work.
-Well, the unit of functionality it's responsible is taking any arguments that are passed in and making sure that the correct SQL statements are executed.
+Well, the unit of functionality it's responsible for is taking any arguments that are passed in and making sure that the correct SQL statements are executed.
 It's also responsible for making sure that if the database returns an error or something unexpected that it gets reported correctly to the calling code.

 From this description it sounds like we want to treat the actual execution of that query as kind of a black box -- we let the library we use to interact with